danbjorn/til/markdown/bash-optional-arguments.md

 ---
 created: 2021-02-09
 tag: bash
+title: Bash default values for arguments
 ---
-# Bash default values for arguments

 If you want an "optional" argument to a function in bash, through parameter substitution you can define a default value for an argument.
 E.g. in: